lua-rocks/core-deprecated/lib/luapi/luapi.md

 `> ?integer (lib.luapi.type) [] Types indexed by integer numbers`
 `> ?string  (lib.luapi.file) [] Files indexed by names`

+\* For the most static languages such definition would be unacceptable, but Lua is very flexible.

 ## Style guide

 These rules are _optional_, but highly recommended: